MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/IMPORTFILE-Function--MediaSet-.md

 |item|Record|Item|
 |fileName|Text||

  This code iterates over records in the **Items** table.
 For each record, it looks in the *C:\\images* folder for a file whose name matches the **No.** field of the record.
-If there is a match the file is imported.
+If there is a match, the file is imported.

 ```
 IF item.FINDFIRST() THEN